On Uncertainty Quantification in Particle Accelerators Modelling: INTRODUCTION

 In probabilistic UQ approaches, one represents uncertain model parameters as random variables or processes.
-Among these methods, stochastic spectral methods \cite{Ghanem91a,Xiu10a} based on polynomial chaos (PC) expansions \cite{Wiener,Cameron47} have received special attention due to their advantages over traditional UQ techniques.
+Among these methods, stochastic spectral methods \cite{Ghanem91a,Xiu10a} based on PC expansions \cite{Wiener,Cameron47} have received special attention due to their advantages over traditional UQ techniques.
 For a more detailed discussion on that subject, consult the introduction of Hadigol et.al.\ \cite{Hadigol2015507}, or alternatively, the book of Smith \cite{Smith2014}.\

-In the field of particle accelerator science, non-intrusive methods are far more attractive than intrusive methods.\ The complexity of the physics model would most likely require a total rewrite of the existing simulation packages, in order to facilitate intrusive methods.\ Because non-intrusive methods allow the use of existing beam dynamics codes as black boxes, they are the method of choice.
-In this paper, we use \opal\ as the black-box solver.\ As we will see later, only independent solution realisations are needed, hence embarrassingly parallel implementation is straightforward.
+In the field of particle accelerator science, non-intrusive methods are far more attractive than intrusive methods.\ The complexity of the physics model would most likely require a total rewrite of the existing simulation packages, in order to facilitate intrusive methods.\ Because non-intrusive methods allow the use of existing beam dynamics codes as black boxes, they are the methods of choice.
+A non-intrusive method to solve an inverse was proposed in \cite{lee2006}.\ A proton beam from a linear charged particle accelerator, is focused through the use of successive quadrupoles.
+The goal of the inverse problem is to find the unknown initial state of the beam, in terms of particle position and momentum.
+Measurement data on the projection of the phase space was used where available beyond the focusing region.
+This setup is that of an inverse problem, in which a computer simulator is used to link an initial state configuration to observable values, and then inference is performed for the distribution of the initial state.
+The used Bayesian approach allows estimation of uncertainty in the initial distributions and beam predictions.